reengo/reengo.github.com/index.md

 tagline: Homepage
 ---
 {% include JB/setup %}

+## Welcome

+This is page is still a work in progress..

 {% include themes/boxy/post-blocks.html %}

-## To-Do

-This theme is still unfinished.
-If you'd like to be added as a contributor, [please fork](http://github.com/plusjade/jekyll-bootstrap)!
-We need to clean up the themes, make theme usage guides with theme-specific markup examples.